Diagnosis

 Preparing for your appointment

-Start by seeing your primary care doctor if you have signs or symptoms that worry you.
-If your doctor suspects you may have autoimmune pancreatitis, you may be referred to a gastroenterologist or a pancreatologist.
+Start by seeing your healthcare team if you have symptoms that worry you.
+If your care team suspects you may have autoimmune pancreatitis, you may be referred to a health professional who specializes in digestive issues, called a gastroenterologist, or a health professional who specializes in issues related to the pancreas, called a pancreatologist.

 What you can do